Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 [![Codecov](https://codecov.io/gh/timmyfaraday/PowerModelsDSSE.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/timmyfaraday/PowerModelsDSSE.jl)

 PowerModelsDSSE.jl is an extention package of PowerModelsDistribution.jl for Static Distribution System State Estimation.
 A Distribution System State Estimator determines the most-likely state of distribution system given a set of uncertainties.
-These uncertainties may pertain to any "metric" of any network element, e.g., :vm of a :bus, :pd of a :load, etc.
+These uncertainties may pertain to any quantity of any network component, e.g., :vm of a :bus, :pd of a :load, etc.

 Currently, uncertainties may either be described by:
-- a nothing (this should disappear given Sander's single phase impl)
+- a nothing {Nothing},
-- a deterministic value {Float64}, (I know...)
+- a deterministic value {Float64}, or
-- a continuous univariate distribution {Distributions.jl -ContinuousUnivariateDistribution}
+- a continuous univariate distribution {ContinuousUnivariateDistribution}:
-    * A Normal distribution, modeled through either wls or wlav approach
+    * a normal distribution, modeled through either wls or wlav approach, or
-    * A non-normal distribution, modeled through -logpdf
+    * a non-normal distribution, modeled through -logpdf.

 ## Core Problem Specification